k2-fsa/sherpa-onnx/nodejs-addon-examples/README.md

 # Examples

-The following table lists the examples in this folder.
+The following tables list the examples in this folder.

 ## Voice activity detection (VAD)